max-r-33/memory-allocator/README.rst

   ``malloc``, and as such using ``printf`` inside your allocation code would cause an infinite loop.
 Therefore we prefix our allocator functions with ``my`` in this assignment.
+- MacOS is currently **not** supported, and you should set up a Linux environment if you do not already have one (e.g., with a VM using virtualbox).